binod33/EulerProject/KeyManagementTool.md

 ## Command
 ### Update [<code>update</code>]

-A command recognized by the key management tool that performs encryption key updates on existing keypairs inside the key management database by decrypting using the exsiting encryption key and re-encrypting them using the new encryption key.
+A command recognized by the key management tool that performs encryption key updates on existing keypairs inside the key management database by decrypting them using the exsiting encryption key and re-encrypting them using the new encryption key.
 Make sure all the services are stopped before executing the update command opeartion.
 (Mandatory : Dispatcher and Backend service).
-The update command iterates through the resources of the customer and then uses the key-pair id references in those resources to extract the key-pairs from the key management database for update.
-Here is the list of the entities/resources that are updated by this command.
+The update command iterates through the resources of the customer and then updates the key-pairs created by those resources in the key management database.
+Here are the list of the entities/resources whose key-pairs are updated by the update command.

 ```
 Account Accesses